alpscode/website/content/blog/o-ring-optimization.md

 In this case, the worst player we have on the field is Pope -- 4.04 xP.

 In order to improve this lineup, suppose that you have decided to iterate over all the goalkeepers and found Lloris with 4.21 xP.
-For the replacement, you need to check if you have enough budget for this move.
+For the replacement, you need to check if you have enough budget.
 Since GK is no longer the weakest link, you can focus the next one: Maguire with 4.10 xP.
 You can iterate defenders, or maybe drop Maguire and get a midfield or perhaps a forward from the bench.
 It should be obvious that the problem quickly spirals out of control.